 To make residential development happen, this document includes a package of initiatives designed to stimulate demand for inner city living and improve the market conditions that developers need to create high-quality housing and living environments.
-The initiatives include proposed amendments to the District Plan Central City Living Zones, a new residential neighbourhood in the East Frame, the Breathe housing showcase, and a new mixed-tenure development model.
+The initiatives include amendments to the District Plan, a new residential neighbourhood in the East Frame, the Breathe housing showcase, a medium density housing development in the Central City Mixed Use Zone, and a new mixed-tenure development model.
 Together with the anchor projects, these initiatives will help instil the confidence needed to grow the central city residential population and create vibrant communities, which will in turn support business growth.

-CERA and other government agencies will continue to work with the private sector to investigate what is needed to unleash the potential for residential development in the city centre.
+CERA, Christchurch City Council and other government agencies will continue to work with the private sector to investigate what is needed to unleash the potential for residential development in the city centre.